ENSTA-U2IS-AI/.github/profile/README.md

 🎉 Five papers from the lab were accepted at ICLR 2024 🎉

-🎉 One paper from the lab wax accepted at AAAI 2024 🎉
+🎉 One paper from the lab was accepted at AAAI 2024 🎉

 Gianni presented a Tutorial at 🌴 WACV 2024 🌴: [The Nuts and Bolts of Uncertainty Quantification](ensta-u2is.github.io/uqt/) 🎉